Salut Mere et Pere! Commet va tu?

 So now, the big news.
 We received transfer

-calls this morningfrom President
+calls this morningfrom President and

 I am being transfered.